tvler/experimental-react-like-framework/readme.md

 A new, experimental frontend for React inspired by SwiftUI.
 In development.

-Based off of two big questions:
+Based off of two questions:

 ① What would React look like if execution-order-based code wasn't used only for hooks, but for everything?